Mas Canciones

 Mas Canciones (correct form: Más canciones; Spanish for "more songs") is an album by American singer/songwriter/producer Linda Ronstadt, released in late 1991.

 A significant hit in the U.S. for a non-English language album, it peaked at number 88 on the Billboard album chart, and reached number 16 on the Top Latin Albums chart.
+It won the Grammy Award for Best Mexican/Mexican-American Album, Ronstadt's second win in this category.
 The single "Grítenme Piedras del Campo" peaked at number 15 on the Hot Latin Tracks chart.

 In 2016, this album was reissued on the Rhino label after several years out of print.

 History

 Mas Canciones was released four years after the release of Ronstadt's Double Platinum-certified, first Spanish-language album, Canciones de Mi Padre.

 "The reason I did it is selfish," Ronstadt said in an interview.
 "I had started to make a record in English, but I didn't like it and put it away.
 I found myself sleeping and dreaming in Spanish, and these songs were driving me crazy.
 I kept waking up in the middle of the night thinking that the musicians who know this music are old, and if they go I won't have anybody to help me do it.
 I didn't dare put it off another minute."

 The album, according to Ronstadt, "concentrated more on trio and ensemble singing than did its predecessor."
 For the vocal trios, Ronstandt was joined by her two brothers, Pete and Mike.
 Pete Ronstadt at the time was the chief of police in Tucson, Arizona, where Mike owned a hardware store.
 Except for the professional guitar-playing, Ronstadt said, the arrangements are the same as those they sang in the living room when they were growing up.

 Mas Canciones won Linda the 1993 Grammy Award for Best Mexican/Mexican-American Album.